 Discuss your family budget.
 You can access Free Financial Counseling on your military installation.
 Make sure you are aware of all bills that need to be paid each month.
 Be sure the bills and bank accounts have both your name and your spouse’s name in the accounts.
 Know how to access and read a Leave and Earnings Statement (LES) and be aware of any extra pays or allowances that may appear on your LES during a deployment.
 Discuss how any additional deployment dollars may be spent or saved.
 Understanding your family budget and agreeing on money issues will ease some of your stress during a deployment.

 This may sound grim, but it is necessary to discuss any last wishes your service member may have prior to a deployment.
 Tragedy can strike at any time, but communication is often more difficult during deployment.
 Now is the time to make challenging decisions regarding life support, funeral wishes, and preferred burial location.
 This uncomfortable conversation will prevent a spouse from making grief-stricken decisions during a tragic time.
 It is also important for close friends and family to know your service member is deployed and that they might be called on in a time of need.
 For a detailed deployment preparedness list, visit Military OneSource and review their Deployment Resources.

-Deployment can be an overwhelming time when you feel you have more questions then you know what to do with.
+Deployment can be an overwhelming time when you feel you have more questions than you know what to do with.
 You will often find the most important resources during a deployment are other military families—this network of support will prove to be invaluable.
 Below we have several resources to help you find deployment-related information and support.

 Kids and Deployment